 "They are tremendously important in gardens for obvious reasons: for the cooling effect in a hot climate," says Herbert.
 "If you strolled in a garden in the evening, there would be a wonderful sound of water from the fountains and highly scented shrubs, and moonlight on the flowers.
 It's a magical effect."

 Want to add a fountain to your garden?
 See some of our favorite backyard fountains in In Praise of the Water Fountain.

 Above: Spasm Design Architects' cantilevered overhang creates a shady, sheltered outdoor space with a hanging daybed at a weekend house in Khopoli, in Maharashtra, India.

-4. Shade: Most of the year it's hot and dry in India.
+Most of the year is hot and dry in India.
 To make a garden hospitable, "Brahmins choose shade to fight the heat," says Herbert.

 Above: Fruit trees espaliered in a walled garden.
 Photograph by Kendra Wilson.

 "The tradition goes back to very, very distant times in Persia.
 The Mughal gardens were always walled," says Herbert.
 "There were portions of the garden that were only for women, and the rule of thumb was that the walls had to be high enough so that nobody sitting on an elephant could see over."

 Above: The 16th century Mughal ruler Humayun's tomb in Delhi served as inspiration for the Taj Mahal; two acres of gardens are divided into eight squares, each bisected by canals and walkways.
 Photograph by ZipandZim.

 Persian gardens, separated into symmetrical quadrants designed to emulate the purported layout of Paradise, are often crisscrossed by waterways or tree-lined paths.
 Create a similarly pleasant visual symmetry with repetition: two identical planters flanking an entryway, for example.